 Filling the fresh water tank is very easy and convenient.
-While the water hose is connected to the water inlet, turn the water tank fill valve 1/4 turn until the on-board fresh water tank is filled.
-Then turn the valve back to its normal position.
-You can determine when the water tank is full by either monitoring the indicator lights on the component monitoring system or by observing water drain onto the ground from the overflow tube.
+While the water hose is connected to the water inlet, place valves in the "tank fill" position as shown in diagram on water board until the on-board fresh water tank is filled.
+You should determine when the water tank is full by monitoring the indicator lights on the component monitoring system.
+Once the on-board fresh water tank is full, place the valves in the "pump/city pressure" position for use.

 Caution: Do not run the pump without water in the system.
 Always keep the switch off when the water system is empty of water or when connected to city water.
-Running the pump when dry can damage it and may make the warranty inapplicable.
+Running the pump when dry can damage it and may void the warranty.